TRIQS/nda 1.3.0

 Output:

-The matrix is not hermitian anymore and therefore violates our initial h_symmetry
+The matrix is not hermitian anymore and therefore violates our initial h_symmetry.

 If we symmetrize again: